Athanasios and Ava continue their journey to Greece by flying.

 “It was too soggy otherwise,” I share.
 “I just dried the wood a little for you, that’s all,” I explain.
 “The rest was down to you.”
 I smile at him, hoping I don’t encounter a barrage of dislike from the man.
 Then he smiles and thanks me.
 It takes Athanasios’ translation before I understand what the Greek wolf shifter told me.
 ‘Thank you for not being so obvious about it.’

 An hour later, we’re breaking camp.
 I paid attention this morning to Cora; no one else seemed to.
 She would retrieve her food but hardly stood on the ground, not making a sound when she walked right past me.
-I did check to ensure her feet were on the floor, indenting the ground, lest she be an elemental or a fae, but she left footprints, the same as everyone else.
-What kind of shifter she is, I know will need to be revealed by her.
+I did check to ensure her feet were on the floor, indenting the ground, lest she is an elemental or a fae, but she left footprints, the same as everyone else.
+As for what kind of shifter she is, I know will need to be revealed by her.

 She smiles at me and I look at my husband, the strain on his face is enough for me to start ushering everyone through.
 In threes and fours, the shifters move through the portal as if they were about to walk onto a beach.
 Cora turns to me and waves, urging me to hurry as the portal closes behind the last wolf shifter.